Screen Printing

-Screen printing is one of the oldest print technologies in existence today.
+Screen printing companies in Knoxville, TN create a variety of products through this old print technology.
 It involves a tightly meshed screen coated with an emulsion that is coated on wet and hardens as it dries.

 After that, the film is removed from the screen and the screen is washed out with a pressure washer.
 The parts not exposed by the light wash off the mesh giving us our desired stencil.

 One screen exposure can last up to 25,000 impressions before needing to be reclaimed.
-Once we’re finished we clean the ink off using certified safe and non hazardous chemicals and dispose of any waste in an environmentally friendly manor.
-When the screen is clean and dry it’s put back in rotation and ready to be coated and exposed for the next job.
+Once we’re finished, we clean the ink off using certified safe and nonhazardous chemicals and dispose of any waste in an environmentally friendly manner.
+When the screen is clean and dry, it’s put back in rotation and ready to be coated and exposed for the next job.

 Plastisol Ink

 Most standard printers will use Plastisol Ink.
-It’s extrememly reliable, druable, inexpensive and easy to print with.
+It’s extremely reliable, durable, inexpensive, and easy to print with.

 • Inexpensive